joptionpanes/FinalProject/README.md

 # Journeyman's Quest
 Journeyman's Quest is a text-based RPG made in Java.
+In it, you walk aimlessly, encountering enemies and cities in your path.
+You build up your gear, as you feel a presence that is lurking underneath.
+Still aimlessly walking, but with intent, you've found this dark, otherworldly presence.
+It is a cute little bunny rabbit, *not*. <br/>
-It has the following features:
+This game has the following features:

 * Fully fleged character
   * Levels and xp